SwaroopRajaSrinivasSetty/cse5335-sxr5833-project2/README.md

   Using animations in angularjs was a little time consuming.
 This was new for me and I had to read the documentation.

 #### d.
 If you were to use these technologies professionally, what would be your biggest concern?
   Angularjs is an evolving framework.
-The libraries that I have used now may become absolete tomorrow, so migration to a newer version would be another project/task.
+The libraries that I have used now may become obsolete tomorrow, so migration to a newer version would be another project/task.